Skip to Content

 Visit Mount Fuji

-One of the most recognisable sights in Japan is beautiful Mount Fuji.
+One of the most recognizable sights in Japan is the beautiful Mount Fuji.
 You can see this dormant volcano from Tokyo on a clear day, but visiting it up close is almost a requirement while exploring Japan!

 Find out more